Balkan Trust for Democracy

 Who is Eligible

-Applicants must be civic groups, NGOs, media organizations, think tanks, governments, and education institutions indigenous to BTD program countries.
-Individuals and political parties may not apply.
+Applicants must be registered civil society organization, media organizations, think tanks, and education institutions indigenous to BTD program countries.
+Organizations may form regional networks and collaborative consortiums.
+Political parties may not apply.

 How to Apply

-Organizations that are interested in receiving BTD funding are welcome to send a brief concept note in English (no more than 1 page), outlining the project idea and approximate budget amount to [email protected].
+Organizations that are interested in receiving BTD grants please review BTD Grantmaking procedures.
 BTD does not recommend that organizations develop full project proposals unless invited to do so by BTD program staff.